IsaacSchemm/Crowmask/README.md

 ﻿# Crowmask 🐦‍⬛🎭

-**Crowmask** is a single-user ActivityPub bridge for Weasyl, implemented using Azure Functions.
+**Crowmask** is a single-user ActivityPub bridge for Weasyl, implemented using Azure Functions and Azure Cosmos DB.

 Internal objects: